efmomoh/zero_day/0x00-vagrant/README.md

-This readme is about 0x00-vagrant directory of my zero day as a Full-Stack Engineer student at ALX.
+This readme is about 0x00-vagrant directory of my zero day as a Full-Stack Engineer student at ALX and I am absolutely excited.